Scenario

 Choose whether your custom data takes the form of text, numbers, Yes or No, decimals, a phone number, an email address, or a date.

-- In the Visibility dropdown, set the visibility of the field to Visible to organization.
+- In the Visibility drop-down, set the visibility of the field to Visible to organization.

-- In the No. of values dropdown, set the value to Single Value.
+In the No. of values drop-down, set the value to Single Value.

-NOTE: No. of values cannot be changed once the attribute is created. - Select ADD to save your attributes.
+Select ADD to save your attributes.
 The new attributes and attribute category are shown on the Manage user attributes page.

 NOTE: Google workspace supports a maximum of 1500 attributes across all apps.